Gone are the days when people used to explore small businesses around the neighbourhood physically.

 The most critical step for any local SEO technique is claiming your GMB listing.
-We suggest using Google’s ‘My Business’ feature and locating your business.
+We suggest using Google’s ‘My Business’ feature to locating your business.
 If you’ve been in the industry for some years, chances are it has a GMB listing already, and you only have to claim it.
-After that, you can manage it on your terms, as if you created it on your own.
+After that, you can manage it on your terms, as if you created it independently.

 But if the business is new, you’ll have to start from scratch and make the listing yourself following these simple steps:

-Step 1: Log in to the Google account linked with your business, or create one if you don’t already have it
+Step 1: Log in to the Google account linked with your business profile, or create one if you don’t already have it

 Step 2: Search for GMB on Google and look for the “start now” button.
-You’ll find it in the top right corner; click on it and enter the name and address of your business.
+You’ll find it in the top right corner; click on it and enter your business name and address.

-Step 3: Check off the sections depending on whether your business delivers services and goods, including the service area.
+Step 3: Check off the sections depending on whether your business delivers services and goods, including service area businesses, via direct searches.

-Step 4: Choose a business category and be as specific as possible because it's a critical factor in brand page optimisation.
-Although you can change it later, it’s better to hit the spot right from the start.
+Step 4: Choose a primary business category for your listing and keep in mind to be as specific as possible because it’s a critical factor in brand page optimisation.
+Although you can change it later, hitting the spot right from the start is better.

-Step 5: The tool will ask for your contact details, so enter the website URL and business phone number.
+Step 5: The tool will ask for your business on Google’s contact details, so enter the website URL and business phone number.

 Step 6: You’ll be prompted to choose a verification option to confirm the contact details, but you can save it later by clicking on the “try another method” option and selecting “later.”
 The verification is important to ensure consistent messaging across all channels.

-Step 7: Lastly, go through the information on your GMB account again and make sure it matches with that on your business website.
+Step 7: Review the information on your GMB account again and ensure it matches that on your business website.

 How Can You Verify Your ‘Google My Business’ Account?

 We already told you why verification is important, so don’t forget to verify your account if you choose to do it later.
-There are several ways to do it, including:
+With Google Business Profiles, there are several ways to do it, including:

 - By phone